dhis2/training-docs/content/analytic_tools/lg_validationrule.md

 We can see how this view will be useful in reviewing the violations for multiple org units at once, as we can also see all the component parts of the violation.
 This can allow us to potentially identify exactly which value is incorrect.

-## Activity 4 - Run the validation rule using a threshold in data entry
+## Exercise 4 - Run the validation rule using a threshold in data entry

 **_This should be done after presenting slide 14 in the presentation._**